TaylorDelta/ILIAS-Downloader-KIT/README.md

 # Web Scraper with Selenium and Tkinter

-This project is a Python-based web scraper that utilizes the `selenium` library for web automation, `tkinter` for a simple graphical user interface (GUI), and the Microsoft Edge WebDriver.
-The script is designed to automate web interactions, such as downloading files or extracting content, based on user input through a Tkinter interface.
+This project is a Python-based web scraper that automates the process of logging into a website, selecting courses, and downloading related files.
+The script uses Selenium for web automation, Tkinter for a graphical user interface (GUI) to select files, and processes ZIP files by extracting them after downloading.

+## Features

+- Logs into a website using provided credentials.
+- Navigates through the available courses and displays them in a Tkinter-based GUI.
+- Allows the user to select which courses to download.
+- Downloads files and extracts any ZIP archives.
+- Automatically deletes ZIP files after extraction to keep the download folder clean.
+- Supports Microsoft Edge WebDriver for browser automation.

 ## Requirements

-Before running the script, ensure that you have the following:
+To run this script, you need the following:

 - Python 3.x
-- `selenium` library
+- Selenium (install via pip)
-- `tkinter` library (typically bundled with Python)
+- Tkinter (usually comes with Python)
-- Microsoft Edge WebDriver
+- Microsoft Edge WebDriver (Ensure the version matches your Edge browser)

-You can install the necessary Python libraries using the following pip command:
+## Setup

+1. Install Python 3.x if you haven’t already.
-`pip install selenium`
+2. Install Selenium via pip: `pip install selenium`

-Ensure that you have the correct version of the Microsoft Edge WebDriver installed, which matches the version of Microsoft Edge on your system.
-You can download it from the official Microsoft Edge WebDriver site.
+3. Download Microsoft Edge WebDriver and make sure the version matches your Microsoft Edge browser version.

-## How to Use
+## Usage

-1. Clone this repository to your local machine.

-2. Navigate to the project directory in your terminal.
+1. Update the script with your details:
+   - `username`: Your login username.
+   - `password`: Your login password.
+   - `download_folder`: The folder where you want the files to be downloaded.
+   - `login_url`: The URL for the login page of your website.

-3. Run the `scraper.py` script.
-The script will launch a Tkinter window where you can input the necessary data, such as URLs and file paths.
+2. Run the script.
+The Tkinter window will appear with checkboxes for each course available.

+3. Select the courses you want to download and click "Done" to initiate the download process.

-4. The script will use Selenium to interact with the webpage and perform actions like downloading files or scraping data.
+4. The script will automatically:

-5. If the script involves downloading files (e.g., zip files), it will automatically extract the contents for further processing.
+   - Log into the website using Selenium.
+   - Navigate through the course list.
+   - Download the selected course files.
+   - Extract ZIP files and delete them after extraction.

-## How It Works
+## How it Works

-- **Selenium WebDriver**: The script uses Selenium to control a web browser (Microsoft Edge).
-It navigates to specific URLs, interacts with elements (like buttons or input fields), and downloads files as necessary.

-- **Tkinter GUI**: The Tkinter module provides a simple interface where users can input data required for the scraper to function, such as URLs, search keywords, or file paths.

-- **File Handling**: The script supports downloading and extracting files, especially zip files, and can process them for further usage.

-- **Automation**: The script waits for web elements to load before interacting with them and can be customized to handle different web pages, form submissions, or file downloads.
+- **Login and Course Selection**: The script uses Selenium to open the login page, fills in the credentials, and logs in.
+Once logged in, it fetches the list of courses and displays them in a Tkinter window with checkboxes.

+- **File Download and Extraction**: After the user selects the courses to download and clicks "Done", the script downloads the files and checks if any ZIP files need to be extracted.
+It extracts them and deletes the ZIP file after extraction.

+- **Download Completeness**: The script periodically checks for `.crdownload` files in the download folder to ensure the download has finished before moving to the next action.

+- **Clean-up**: The script automatically closes the browser when the download and extraction process is completed.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the LICENSE file for more details.